Our Teaching Methods

 Step – Step involves learning the choreography of the pattern.
 (This is a fancy way to say “where your feet go.”)
 This would include terms such as right foot forward or left foot sideways.
 Step incorporates the timing of a pattern which is how that basic foot description fits the music.
 This would include terms such as slow or quick or a sequence of numbers to denote speed and musicality.
 This is usually taught first, along with Partnership (which incorporates leading and following, as described later).

-Technique – Technique is basically learning how to achieve maximum balance and control.
-It also involves the study of which muscles to use to move fast or smoothly.
+Technique – Technique is learning how to achieve maximum balance and control.
+In addition, it involves the study of which muscles to use to move fast or smoothly.

 Expression – Expression is the personalized, artistic side of dance.
 As you learn the different components of expression, you begin to add your favorite aspect of each dance while staying true to the general nature of the dance.

 Style – Finally, style indicates the characteristic style that represents the human emotion suggested by the creators of each dance.
 This human emotion is expressed by how the dancers move their bodies and communicate with each other.
-For example, one of the ways tango gets its sultriness is by the dancers bending their knees the entire time they are dancing, thus creating a catlike movement (I bet you just tried this at home, didn’t you?!).
+For example, one of the ways tango gets its sultriness is by the dancers bending their knees the entire time they are dancing, thus creating a catlike movement.
 A way to create tension between dancers is through staccato steps (like jumping from stone to stone in a creek).
-If you put these two characteristic styles together, you start to create an interesting story simply by moving.
+If you put these two characteristic styles together, you start to create an interesting story.

 This is a simplification of what we teach at Social Graces.
 Our programs help you to track where you are and what you are learning.
-We teach you how to think like a dancer, so you will actually learn faster in the future.
+We teach you how to think like a dancer, which in turn will enable you to learn faster in the future.
 Not only does this teaching method help you as our student, but it keeps our staff focused as well.

 Restore with Dance